sarangzambare/hey-siri/README.md

 ## Model

 In this program, I used a combination of **1D convolution** and **GRUs**, with intermittent dropout layers.
-It has :
+It has two components, the input layer, which consists of:

 1. Input which has **1998** time steps, followed by..
-2. 1D Convolution layer, which shrinks the time steps to **1375**, followed by...
+2. 1D Convolution layer, which shrinks the time steps to **1375**

-3.
+The 1375 time steps coming from the convolutional layer are then fed into a recurrent layer, which contains :

+1. Batch Normalization layer
+2. ReLu Activation layers
+3. Dropout layer with a dropout of **0.8**
+4. GRU layer, with 128 hidden units
+5. Dropout(0.8)
+6. Batch Normalization
+7. GRY layer, with 128 hidden units
+8. Dropout(0.8)
+9. Batch Normalization
+10. Dropout(0.8)
+11. Dense layer with sigmoid activation as output.